 “No kidding?
 That’s awesome.
 Isn’t that awesome, Erika?”
 She gave Erika a nudge.
 “Hey, Erika!
 Look!” she said, leaning down closer to get nice and loud in Erika’s ear.

 Erika startled.
-She’d gone fast asleep standing up.
+She had indeed gone fast asleep standing up.
 Brock had seen her do it once or twice before, but it still boggled his mind how she managed it.
 Erika’s festive outfit consisted of a simple white dress and a soft outer layer of red fabric with golden flowers.

 “Oh, we were just about to decorate the tree,” Erika said with a sigh.
 “Would you care to join us?”